 Firmness & Support

-We felt that the Lull is a medium soft mattress, coming in around a 5/6 out of 10 on the firmness scale (10 being firmness.)
+We felt that the Lull mattress is a medium soft mattress, coming in around a 5/6 out of 10 on the firmness scale (10 being firmness.)
 As always, firmness is largely weight dependent, as I compressed the top layers more than Kaye did.
 She felt it was a little firmer than I did, but much less so than other similar mattresses.

-So, both Kaye and myself felt supported during the night in all sleeping positions (we are mainly side sleepers.)
-The foam layers work well together to provide just the right amount of support without being too firm and causing pressure point pain, or too soft and not providing the support needed to sleep comfortably.
+So, both Kaye and myself felt supported during the night in all sleeping positions (we are mainly side sleepers).
+The foam layers worked well together to provide just the right amount of support without being too firm and causing pressure point pain, or too soft and not providing the support needed to sleep comfortably.

 The softness of the cover combined with the intial soft response from the memory foam layers really makes for a comfortable nights sleep, and this was shared by both of us.